 Prof Burke believes that the most impactful advance in 20th century physics was the development of quantum mechanics, without which we cannot understand chemistry and materials.
 He also believes that there are few problems in theoretical science whose solution has more immediate impact than the improvement of DFT.
 The more accurate, reliable, and widespread DFT calculations become, the sooner we will have novel materials and drugs, and the more we will understand both our own planet and others.

 Kieron Burke is a Chancellor's Professor of UCI, and a fellow of the American Physical Society.
 He is known around the world for his many educational and outreach activities.
-Most recently, he was honored to participate in the Baker symposium at Cornell in 2016.
+Most recently, he was honored to participate in the Baker symposium at Cornell in 2016, he was named the 2017 Bourke Lecturer by the British Royal Society of Chemistry, and elected a member of the International Academy of Quantum Molecular Scientists.
 According to google scholar, his research papers are now cited more than 12,000 times each year.